crisisfighters/crisisfighters.org/content/_index.md

 ---
 title: Our Future Needs You.
-featured_image: '/images/desert.jpg'
+featured_image: "/images/desert.jpg"
-# description: Go out and save the world.

 ---

-# How can you stop the climate crisis?
+# How can You stop the climate crisis?

 * Our climate system is [breaking down](https://rebellion.earth/the-truth/the-emergency).
 * CrisisFighters can tell you how to have meaningful impact.